namhai923/Excel/README.md

 Excel is a Python program for converting phone numbers from Excel file to text file.

+## Installation

+Use this link [pip](https://github.com/namhai923/Excel.git) to clone the project to your computer.

 ## Usage
 python Excel.py [file name] [+number]